-In The Conversation with Ksenija Pavlovic, silver screen goddess Claudia Cardinale reveals that she was one of the rare women who saw Jean-Paul Belmondo crying.
+In The Conversation with Ksenija Pavlovic, silver screen idol Claudia Cardinale reveals that she was one of the very few women who ever saw Jean-Paul Belmondo crying.

 “It’s not easy for young directors today.
 And in fact, I work specifically with young directors on their first movies.
 I’ve been doing a movie in New York, in Istanbul, one in Tunisia, and I have another two… I like to work with young directors to help them,” she reveals tenderly.

 A good friend of many legendary men, Claudia Cardinale has always considered herself to be “just one of the guys”.
 Rock Hudson has been one of her best friends and Paul Newman once gave her his house in L.A. to stay at while she was there.
 She fondly remembers many anecdotes from the iconic movie sets.

 “For example, in the Sergio Leone’s epic western Once Upon a Time in the West, I was the only woman surrounded by men.
 I was the only woman.
 In my movies, I did all of the special effects.
 I love danger.
 When it’s difficult, I love it,” she proudly reveals.

 As a strong feminist with a rich life experience, Cardinale has been a UNESCO goodwill ambassador for the Defense of Women’s Rights since March 2000.
 I asked her if she thinks that it pays off in life, to be, and to remain, a strong woman.